Donate

 FRISBE, Friends of Independent Schools and Better Education, is a U.S. non-profit organization that facilitates gifts to KES from U.S. Alumni, Parents, Grandparents and Friends.
 If you would like to receive an IRS tax receipt for your contribution to KES or if you reside in a country outside of North America and are interested in making a gift to the School, please contact our Advancement and Alumni Office for more information.

-• Should I tell KES that I have left a gift?
+• Should I tell KES about my planned gift?

 The Benefits of Planned Giving